Kcchouette/OpenVPN-VPS/README.md

 - Better encryption (see below)
 - Avoid DNS leak
 - TLS 1.2 only
-- Strong ciphers, DH keys and certificates  keys. (see [variants](#variants))
+- Strong ciphers, DH keys and certificates keys.
-- AES-256-CBC and SHA-512 encryption for HMAC (instead of BF-128-CBC and SHA1)
+- HMAC encrypted by AES-128-CBC or more, and SHA-512 (instead of BF-128-CBC and SHA1)
 - Run server in unprivileged mode, reducing risks to the system
 - TLS-auth support: it adds an additional HMAC signature to all SSL/TLS handshake packets for integrity verification thus allowing an additional level of security above and beyond that provided by SSL/TLS. [source](https://openvpn.net/index.php/open-source/documentation/howto.html#security) and provide a 2nd line of defense to the TLS channel.
 - [FDN's DNS Servers](https://www.fdn.fr/actions/dns/)